2011 SHELL SHOW AWARDS

 Exhibits entered in the following categories of the show are eligible for this award:

-Exhibits wishing to compete for this Award must feature marine mollusks from one of more of the Western Atlantic faunal provinces: Boreal, Virginian, Carolinian, and/or Caribbean.
-All shells in the exhibit must have been found in one, a [portion of one or combination of these Provinces.
-Species that normally occur in these Provinces, but were collected in neighboring provinces do not qualify.
+Exhibits that qualify for the Award must feature marine mollusks from Western Atlantic faunal provinces including: Boreal, Acadian, Virginian, Carolinian, and/or Caribbean.
+Fossils must be from strata of Eastern North America.
+All specimens in the exhibit must have been found in one, a portion of one or combination of these Provinces.
+Species that may occur in these Provinces, but were collected in neighboring provinces do not qualify.

-The intent of the Award is to promote scientific study of mollusks of the Western Atlantic including precise observations of biology and/or habitats with professional quality presentation.
+The intent of the Award is to promote scientific study of mollusks of the Western Atlantic including precise observations of biology and/or habi-tats by professional level presentation.
 The exhibit will be judged on accuracy of scientific labeling and data.
-Representing all molluscan fauna including obscure or unattractive species is important to the success of the exhibit.
+Representing all mollusks including obscure or unattractive species if applicable is important to the success of the exhibit.

 An exhibit is eligible to win the Award once.
 However, if an exhibit has been reworked at least 50% through a combination of new specimens and/or labels/text it can qualify again.
 There is no limit to the number of times a person may win The Hugh Porter Award.